 To become a professionally accredited electrical engineer, you will complete five years of study, starting with a Electrical Systems major in a three-year undergraduate degree, followed by a two-year Master of Engineering.

 Full course information about our undergraduate study options can be found in the University of Melbourne Study guide:

 Directed studies provide the students with broader experience in addition to the regular class based learning.
 Directed studies can be conducted in the form of an individually arranged supervised study of current research topics.
 Successful candidates will work closely with staff members within Electrical and Electronic Department.

-Electrical engineering and mechatronics graduates are known for their strong analytical and problem solving skills.
+Electrical engineering graduates are known for their strong analytical and problem solving skills.
 They find employment in a variety of capacities, ranging from research and technical engineering work to management and finance, across a broad array of areas, including the energy, telecommunications, computer, electronics, defence, manufacturing, automation, transport and biotechnology industries.